Rent assistance in Durham County North Carolina.

 Fayetteville Family Life Center, located at 902 Broad Street (call (919) 286-1964),can offer emergency funds to stop homelessness.
 Case managers also have information on government benefits, including ESG grants for paying rent, public housing vouchers, and other aid.

 Grants for rapid rehousing and homeless prevention can help the homeless and tenants facing eviction.
-Whether it is emergency money for rent or access to free legal aid, support is arranged.
+Whether it is emergency money for rent or access to free legal aid or a government grant, support is arranged.
+Latinos, Spanish and non-English speakers can apply too.
 More on Durham County homeless prevention.